Keroppi667/NZXT-Loops/README.md

 This repo only exists because NZXT sucks so badly that they can't be bothered to include basic things, like allowing you to insert a replacement video for their (worthless) Youtube connector and (even at most basic) allowing it to save a different video per profile.

 You'll find that the only way playing a YT video works correctly is: by replacing their video *for adverstising the product you have already bought* in their pre-made YT "profile" in the CAM software.
 Yeah...they're very stable geniuses.
 You'll also find that even if you save/change profiles, the URL setting follows.
-So: you get oONE video slot, total.
+So: you get ONE video slot, total.
 No searching in %appdata%/NZXT/ to modify config files will help you.
 Evidently these assholes never heard of (or thought to) include a simple copy or add button.

 If you've tried working around this, you'll find that just putting in a web link to a Youtube video under "Web Integrations" DOES produce a result, but it's effectively letterboxed garbage.